ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/modular_code.md

 - a code base that makes it difficult to find what you're looking for.

 This chapter highlights ways to write modular code that is easy to read, review, and maintain.
-These practices will also help you implement the other good coding practices you will come across in this book, such as version control, review, testing and documentation.
+These practices will also help you implement the other good coding practices you will come across in this guidance, such as version control, review, testing and documentation.
 Because of this, modular code is fundamental to making analysis more reproducible, auditable and assured.